NSE Symbol: | BSE Code: | ISIN: | Sector:

 - Add to Alert

-The board of directors of the Company at their meeting held on 24th May 2012 declared a second interim dividend of Re.0.70 per share (70%) for the year 2011-12 absorbing a sum of Rs.38.65 Cr including dividend distribution tax.
-The same will be paid to the shareholders on or after 12th June 2012.
-Hence, the total amount of dividend including the second interim dividend payable, for the year ended 31st March 2012 will aggregate to Rs.1.30/- per share (130%) on 47,50,87,114 equity shares of Re.1/- each.
+The board at its meeting held on 12th March 2016 declared a second interim dividend of Rs.
+1.50 per share (150%) for the year 2015–16 absorbing a sum of Rs.
+85.07 Cr including dividend distribution tax.
+The same was paid to the shareholders on 23rd March 2016.

-The board of directors of the Company do not recommend any further dividend for the year under consideration.
+The board does not recommend any further dividend for the year under consideration.

 4. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 INDUSTRY STRUCTURE AND DEVELOPMENTS